-- 1) All competition solos must be memorized.
-A penalty deduction of 10 points will be levied if the solo is not memorized. - 2) Time limits will be strictly observed.
+All competition solos must be memorized.
+A penalty deduction of 10 points will be levied if the solo is not memorized.
+Time limits will be strictly observed.
 Players exceeding the time limits will be stopped and/or lose points.
 Non-essential repeats must be eliminated.
-All omissions of repeat signs must be noted on the score. - 3) All measures must be numbered.
-If measures are not numbered, students will be required to number the measures before they compete and the judge will hear the student out of order but before the end of the division. - 4) Accompaniment is permitted in the Accompanied Guitar, Voice, Band/Orchestra Instrument, and Concerto Divisions only.
+All omissions of repeat signs must be noted on the score.

+3) All measures must be numbered.
+If measures are not numbered, students will be required to number the measures before they compete and the judge will hear the student out of order but before the end of the division.

+4) Accompaniment is permitted in the Accompanied Guitar, Voice, Band/Orchestra Instrument, and Concerto Divisions only.
 Vocalists cannot accompany themselves in any solo or duet division except in vocal self-accompanied division.
 Live accompaniment should be used in other accompanied divisions.
-If live accompaniment is not available, a recorded accompaniment will be allowed provided the solo, vocal or lead line is not reproduced in that recording. - 5) Improvisation is not allowed except in the Pop divisions and in the Drum Set divisions.
+If live accompaniment is not available, a recorded accompaniment will be allowed provided the solo, vocal or lead line is not reproduced in that recording.

+5) Improvisation is not allowed except in the Pop divisions and in the Drum Set divisions.
 Guitar is split into two Pop divisions: Hard Rock (which may use effects) and Pop Guitar (which may not).
 Effects may also be used in the Hard Rock Guitar LOS division.
-Keyboard may use appropriate effects if noted, but no multi-track sequencing is allowed in Non-Sequenced Keyboard events. - 6) Guitar tablature without a notated score is allowed in all guitar divisions. - 7) The student plays one song or pre-arranged medley within the time limits for each division they enter.
+Keyboard may use appropriate effects if noted, but no multi-track sequencing is allowed in Non-Sequenced Keyboard events.

+6) Guitar tablature without a notated score is allowed in all guitar divisions.

+7) The student plays one song or pre-arranged medley within the time limits for each division they enter.
 Vocal medleys are allowable but only as a published arrangement.
 Medleys are allowable in all other divisions, as long as they meet time limit requirements.
 Allowable medleys are defined as 2 pieces of music with a written segue connecting the 2 pieces.
-Multiple pieces cannot be performed in a solo division without a written segue. - 8) In a time conflict, group playing takes precedence over solos, but the student must inform the solo room that they will be delayed.
+Multiple pieces cannot be performed in a solo division without a written segue (for example; Bartok's Songs for Children, you cannot string together 2 or more of these types of short compositions).

+8) In a time conflict, group playing takes precedence over solos, but the student must inform the solo room that they will be delayed.
 The Judge will hold a finished Division up to 30 minutes if previously notified.